EGI-Federation/documentation/content/en/users/Rucio/Rucio-commands/_index.md

 and their rule_ids that are within your account can be gotten by running `rucio list-rules --account youraccountname`.

 ### list-rules

+A command to list all the rules related to an account, a DID, or a file.

 ```shell
 $ rucio list-rules [-h] [--id RULE_ID] [--traverse] [--csv] [--file FILE]